-The mission of AAI is to build hope and empower communities afflicted by armed conflict and severe poverty.
-Our goal is to develop programs as sustainable models that can be replicated globally.
+AAI’s mission is to build hope and empower communities affected by armed conflict and severe poverty.
+Our goal is to build integrated local programs that can be replicated globally.

 INTERGENERATIONAL PEACE BUILDING

 Asia America Initiative is an international model for building peace through educational opportunity tied to economic development.
 Focusing on the youth and caring for the elderly, we bring communities together.
 We promote human dignity through health, education, livelihood, environment, and the arts.